lukejagodzinski/meteor-astronomy-docs/docs/comparison_validators.md

 Validators.equalTo(fieldName);
 ```

-The `equalTo` validator takes a field name as the first argument and its function is to check whether a value of the field is equal to the value of a field passed as the argument.
+The `equalTo` validator takes a field name as the first argument and its function is to check whether the value of the field is equal to the value of the field passed as the argument.

 ```js
 // Example: